captbaritone/jordaneldredge.com/_notes/2024-07-24-corrupted-skins.md

 ![](/notion-mirror/84ebb48c-616a-4f51-ae9a-991a4e0a7e9b/7371ccc8-08f3-4202-b955-39ba04f31394/Screen_Shot_2021-01-18_at_10.46.36_PM.png)

 The password was "honda”.
 No idea why it might have been encrypted.
+You can find the decrypted version [here](https://skins.webamp.org/skin/79dd58bc6e30f5a260f7aefd631d8ea2/2003_acura_rsx.updated.wsz/).

+---

+The next one contained a Flintstones [rule 34](https://en.m.wikipedia.org/wiki/Rule_34) image, which I won’t include here for obvious reasons.

 ---